 Real heading tags

-In our article about content SEO, we recommend breaking up content with subheadings.
-You should check that your CMS does this with real <h1>, <h2> and <h3> HTML tags, rather than just changing the colour and size of the text, so that search engines know they’re subheadings.
+For SEO purposes we recommend you break up content with subheadings.
+You should check that your content management system (CMS) does this with real <h1>, <h2> and <h3> HTML tags, rather than just changing the colour and size of the text, so that search engines know they’re subheadings.
 Conversely, make sure you’re not using heading tags to style regular content – they should only be used to structure your page.

 Alt text for images